My path to becoming an eating disorder dietitian.

 I ended up have two mentors who I got to be with for a month and with them (over time) I was able to be open with past eating and body image struggles.
 We also work with an eating disorder specialized physicians assistant who grilled me to determine if my eating and exercise behaviors where healthful.
 We laugh about it now, but it was intense for me as a lowly dietetic intern haha.
 I think she nearly made me pee my pants.

 I believe you can only take clients as far as you’ve taken yourself, so I’m glad someone was inquiring about my recovery.
 If you choose to work in eating disorders you have a responsibility to make sure you are taking care of yourself and always practicing and moving towards a place of truly healthful eating, movement, and self-care patterns.
 You choose to constantly be checking in with yourself and others about how ED clients are affecting you.
 You choose to make sure you are okay in your body.
-I’m currently working towards my certified eating disorder registered dietitian credential and should have that within the next two years.
+I’m currently working towards my certified eating disorder registered dietitian credential and should have that within the next five years.
 YAY!

 I never thought I’d be recovered enough to work in EDs, but here I am.
 I know I can help people get to the place I am right now, which is a pretty good place.
 That’s the reason I work 4 days a week seeing clients in an outpatient setting and why I created the course.
 The course is excellent for everyone, but especially for those who can’t afford one-on-one nutrition counseling or dietitians who are in their ED/disordered eating and may feel embarrassed/overwhelmed about reaching out for help.